Climate Change and Energy

 - The lead role for cities in using energy more efficiently and shifting to low-carbon, renewable supplies

-- Transition scenarios for federal, provincial, state, and local governments that envision a low-carbon future and backcast to the first steps in the right direction
+- Transition scenarios for federal, provincial, state, and local governments that envision a low-carbon future, then backcast to the first steps in the right direction

 - Engagement and dialogue strategies for connecting climate and energy research with “unusual suspects” outside the energy sector.